francisfueconcillo/django-jwt-react/README.md

 # Django-JWT-React Boilerplate

-Boilerplate for Django & ReactJS bundle with Authentication using JWT.
+Boilerplate for Django & ReactJS Authentication using JWT.
 Instead of separating ReactJS Frontend and Django Backend API, the 2 components are bundled together.
 The *index.html* is rendered by Django Templating system, while the rest of the application is loaded by ReactJS

 PROS:
 - Get the best of both worlds of Django and ReactJS